Long-Horizon Forecasting

 1. Long-horizon forecasting

-long-horizon forecasting.
-This model is trained to predict far into the
+long-horizon forecasting, which is trained to predict far into the

 future, where the uncertainty increases as the forecast extends further.

-Here we’ll explain how to use the long horizon model of
+Here we will explain how to use the long horizon model of

 TimeGPT